dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > [!NOTE]
 > If the property is the primary key or is of a type not compatible with the principal key then it won't be configured as the foreign key.

-> [!NOTE]
-> Before EF Core 3.0, the property named exactly the same as the principal key property [was also matched as the foreign key](https://github.com/dotnet/efcore/issues/13274)

 ### No foreign key property